BertaBescos/EmptyCities/README.md

 ### Models
 Pre-trained models are found within the folder `/checkpoints`.
 You might need the GitHub package https://git-lfs.github.com/ to download them.
-- `mGAN`: generative inpainted model.
+- `mGAN`: generative inpainting model.
 - `SemSeg`: semantic segmentation model.
 The original model from [ERFNet](https://github.com/Eromera/erfnet) has been finetuned with our data.

 ## Inference